-The R1 product structure will change in line with best practice; new products should be identical in structure to the existing green products if there is no feature simplification.
+In line with best practice, the product structure used for FlexMat will not be followed for FlexFlex; new products should be identical in structure to the existing green products (see diagram in annex) -- this is the FlexMat products that define the licgenids required by a module -- if there is no feature simplification.

 Standard flat products will be created for all FNE enabled orderables -- products or suites.